agibsonsw/AndyEdits/README.md

 { "keys": ["ctrl+alt+c"], "command": "create_edit" }

 CURRENT LIMITATIONS:
-Mulitple Undo, Redo can disturb the edit-history.
-Use Create or Delete edit-region to correct this.
-This is a consequence of the STI-API behaviour.
+Mulitple Undo, Redo can disturb the edit-history: use Create and/or Delete edit-region to correct this.
+This is a consequence of the ST-API behaviour.

 Multi-select will only remember the first selection area.

-It doesn't include automatically inserted tabs, matched brackets or quotes within the current edit region.
+It doesn't include automatically inserted (matched) brackets or quotes within the current edit-region, unless editing starts on a new line or at the end of an existing line.
 Therefore, the edit-region may be split into several edits, and/or the region may end before it should.
-What I'm doing is pressing Ctrl-Alt-H (or using my shortcut menu) to toggle highlighting of the edits.
-Regardless of this highlighting step, I can select the whole area and use Ctrl-Alt-C to define it as a single edit-region.
-I can do this at any time and it has the advantage that I can explicitly define the start and end points of the edit region.
+Selecting the area and using Ctrl-Alt-C to Create a new (single) edit-region will correct this.
+This can be done at any time and allows you to explicity determine the start and end points for the edit-region.